Old Trafford

 And Old Trafford gives the traveling fan so many reasons to visit, too.
 It really is one of the iconic sporting venues in the world, with an even more iconic nickname: The Theatre of Dreams.

 It’s known globally not only for its long history and status as one of the largest venues in English football, but also for the reverence of the home club.
-Manchester United, of course, is one of the most popular teams in the world, beloved by many (and hated by fans of rival clubs, of course).
+Manchester United, of course, is one of the most popular teams in the world, beloved by many (and hated by fans of rival clubs in the Premier League, of course).

 For fans of the club and of soccer in general, a visit to Old Trafford can feel like a religious experience — and yet at the same time, surprisingly “normal” in relation to similar sports venues.

-However you view Man United, it’s worth watching a match at Old Trafford at least once to get a sense of what makes supporters of the Red Devils, fans of English football in general and the city of Manchester tick.
+However you view Man United, it’s worth buying tickets to watch a match here at least once.
+You’ll get a sense of what makes supporters of the Red Devils, fans of English football in general and the city of Manchester tick.

 Old Trafford isn’t just used by Manchester United, either.
 Occasional rugby matches and concerts are also held at the facility, and talk has persisted for years about major renovations.